 Australian Business Traveller takes a look at the five best ways you could spend a cool 100,000 Velocity points, such as you’d earn by applying for a new American Express Platinum Charge Card.

-1. Fly business class to Los Angeles or Abu Dhabi, one-way
+1. Fly business class to Los Angeles, one-way

 A business class sojourn to Los Angeles from Sydney, Brisbane, and soon, Melbourne, sets you back just 95,500 Velocity points, one-way: excellent value for Virgin Australia’s latest ‘The Business’ business class seats and service.

 That’s also your ticket to Virgin Australia’s revamped inflight cocktail bar and lounge area where the cabin crew are on-hand to mix your favourite drinks, or even pour a simple Nespresso coffee.